$0 Maine Adoption Quick-Start Checklist

 This form is the most commonly misfiled document in Maine adoption proceedings.
 Errors on the VS-9 delay the issuance of the new birth certificate, which in turn delays the child's new Social Security card, health insurance updates, and school enrollment under the new name.

-The VS-9 is completed by the Register of Probate after the final decree, not by the petitioners directly.
-However, your attorney or you should verify that the information submitted is accurate — particularly the child's new name (including correct spelling), date of birth, and birthplace.
+The court provides the VS-9 and uses it for vital-records processing; follow the county's current instructions for completing and submitting it.
+Your attorney or you should verify that the information submitted is accurate — particularly the child's new name (including correct spelling), date of birth, and birthplace.

 Avoiding a Jurisdictional Mistake